-- 8.5 Lists of contractors prepared by third parties (other than consultants acting on Waverley's behalf) may be used provided that the criteria for admission to the lists are no less stringent than would have been the case had the Council have sought to prepare the list itself. - 8.6 The criteria should be set as if the Council were undertaking the assessment in accordance with CPR 10, and sample checks should be undertaken as soon as possible to verify that the correct assessment as to suitability and capability has been made.
-Invitations to tender shall be sent to the number of contractors as required by CPR 5 in respect of a contract of the relevant estimated value whose names are contained in the list. - 8.7 Contractors suggested by consultants or other contractors working on Waverley's behalf shall be subjected to the same checks and assessments as required under CPR 10.1.
-The relevant head of service shall seek quotations or tenders from at least one contractor who is not suggested by the consultant in addition to any sought from contractors suggested by the consultant.
+- 9.5 Lists of contractors prepared by third parties (other than consultants acting on the Council's behalf) may be used provided that the criteria for admission to the lists are no less stringent than would have been the case had the Council have sought to prepare the list itself. - 9.6 The criteria should be set as if the Council were undertaking the assessment in accordance with CPR 10, and sample checks should be undertaken as soon as possible to verify that the correct assessment as to suitability and capability has been made.
+Invitations to tender shall be sent to the number of

+- contractors, as required by CPR 5 in respect of a contract of the relevant estimated value, whose names are contained in the list. - 9.7 Contractors suggested by consultants or other contractors working on the Council's behalf shall be subjected to the same checks and assessments as required under CPR 10.1.
+The relevant Head of Service shall seek quotations or tenders from at least one contractor who is not suggested by the consultant in addition to any sought from contractors suggested by the consultant.
 The total number of quotations or tenders sought shall be as required by CPR 5.